colonlc/serialize.cr/README.md

 # serialize.cr

+> This project will probably never get finished.
+If you want to use it, you may ask me, but I probably won't continue working on this.

 Provides easy serialization of arbitrary complex objects in JSON/Yaml and Messagepack.
 This uses the [msgpack-crystal](https://github.com/crystal-community/msgpack-crystal) library by crystal-community.